GitMirroring/gnuboot/website/pages/fsf40/index.md

 situation.
 The pictures that we have already on the GNU Boot website should be pretty safe to use.

-You can apply these patches first in case you want to know how the Chipflasher v2 will be added in the list of flash programmers inside the manual:
+The following patches were applied so that you know how the Chipflasher v2 will be added in the list of flash programmers inside the manual: